-Whether you realise it or not, it plays a major roll in our busy everyday lives.
+Whether you realize it or not, it plays a major role in our busy everyday lives.

 But unfortunately, in the ‘modern’ world, stress often pops up in inappropriate situations and can be rather harmful to your health if you are exposed for extended periods of time.

 This is why it is very important to learn to manage stress.
 If you would like to lead a healthy, balanced life, stress should be minimised for the most part and can be effectively achieved through the practice of yoga.

 Yoga is the ‘science of right living’.
 Working on all aspects of yourself, it is intended to be practised and incorporated into daily life.
 It is the balance of your mind, body and emotions through various practices including yoga asana, pranayama, mudra, bandha, shatkarma and meditation.

 I first started yoga when I was working long weekdays at a cafe and under a lot of pressure.
 I was surrounded a lot of different energies, and often times the intensity got the best of me; without even realising it I became rather stressed.
 I had tried the physical practice a few times but I wanted to get a better feel for it, so I decided to join the gym nearby my work and join the yoga classes in the evenings.

 My first class left me feeling so light, fulfilled and present that I instantly knew this practice was something special.
 Even though at the time I viewed it mostly as just an exercise, it was the one thing I looked forward to after a long, intense day, to bring me back down and release all my tensions.

 It was only later on that I realised that yoga is so much more than yoga asanas (poses); but rather a full-body and life experience.